CloudLabs-MOC/AI-100-Design-Implement-Azure-AISol/Lab4-Log_Chat/02-Logging_Chat.md

 ## Prerequisites

-This lab starts from the assumption that you have built and published the bot from [Lab 3](../Lab3-Basic_Filter_Bot/02-Basic_Filter_Bot.md).
+This lab starts from the assumption that you have built and published the bot from Lab1 Basic Filter Bot.

 It is recommended that you do that lab in order to be able to implement logging as covered in this lab.
 If you have not, reading carefully through all the exercises and looking at some of the code or using it in your own applications may be sufficient, depending on your needs.

-## Lab 4.0: Intercepting and analyzing messages
+## Lab 2.0: Intercepting and analyzing messages

 In this lab, we'll look at some different ways that the Bot Framework allows us to intercept and log data from conversations that the bot has with users.
 To start we will utilize the In Memory storage, this is good for testing purposes, but not ideal for production environments.